 More information about analytics and advertising is detailed below.

 On our websites we use Google Analytics, and other similar services, to collect statistical information about how our websites are used.
 They use information such as your IP address, browser type and unique identifiers stored in (first party) cookies on your device to record how you interact with our website.

 These analytical services help us to know how many users we have, which parts of our sites are most popular, what browsers are used (so we can maximize compatibility), the country or region where our users are located, and the demographics and interests of our users.
 This enables us to better understand who is using our site and to ensure we are reaching our target demographic, and to improve and tailor our services accordingly.

-We may also allow advertisers to use their own marketing data to target advertising campaigns on this website and as a result you may see advertising based upon website content you have been viewing on another website.
+We may also allow advertisers to use their own marketing data to target advertising campaigns on this website, emails and apps and as a result you may see advertising based upon website content you have been viewing on another website.
 For example, a retailer might use information about the products you browsed on their website in order to tailor their advert to you on this website.
 This information is not shared with us and we do not share information with the advertiser about your browsing of our website.

 It is important to note that at no time do we or our service providers attempt to identify you individually nor do we create a profile of you for the purposes of delivering advertising.
 We are committed to following best practice in our use of online behavioural targeting technology and we at all times seek to comply with applicable regulatory frameworks, such as that of the European Digital Advertising Alliance.
 For more information about OBA please visit www.youronlinechoices.com.

 To find out more about the analytics services used on our websites and to opt-out please visit: